cultureweb/Building_a_REST_API_in_Node_with_express_and_PostgreSQL/README.md

 Part 4 - Send Emails with Amazon SES
 Part 5 - Verify Users with Tokens

-## Required

-Before installing, download and install Node.js.
-Node.js 0.10 or higher is required.

 ## Project Setup
 1. Create a new node project